joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/11/08/opinion/trump-democracy-elections.html

 **Violent Attacks in Amsterdam Driven by Antisemitism, Israel Says**\
 `The police said 57 people were arrested amid violence tied to a soccer game between Dutch and Israeli teams.
-Israel said it was sending planes to help its injured citizens.`\
+Israel said it was sending planes to rescue its citizens.`\
 https://nytimes.com/2024/11/08/world/europe/amsterdam-israel-soccer-fans-attacked.html

 **'Now I can breathe a bit more': Alison Van Uytvanck on life after tennis and Grand Slam anxiety**\